wangbo-zhao/2021CVPR-WSVSOD/README.md

 We provide the proposed scribble annotations for DAVIS and DAVSOD.
 [SSOD](https://github.com/JingZhang617/Scribble_Saliency) provides scribble annotations for DUTS

 ## Code
-The code is comming soon.🚀
+The code is comming soon.🚀🚀🚀

 ## Acknowledgement